 What did we learn from taking our 4-year-old to the opera in Verona?

+So to our question: should you take your child to the opera?
 Our experiment was a success.
 Miss M enjoyed the night and proved that you can take a 4-year-old to the opera in Verona.
 However, we did learn a few things from our experiment that we can share here.

 Choose your opera carefully